Alternative versions of Captain America: Earth X

 In the 1999 Earth X series, in a post-apocalyptic alternative present, Captain America is a war-worn hero, with a bald head, a ragged United States flag for a top and an A-shaped scar on his face, but still holding on to his shield and well-built.
-In the Universe X: Cap one-shot comic, he sacrificed himself to save the reborn Captain Mar-Vell.
-He later transformed into an angel of sorts, with blue skin, a white star on his chest, an "A" shape on his face, a U.S. flag draped around him, and a blade of light from his right arm.
-It is during this series that Doctor Erskine is revealed to be a Nazi, using his work with the Americans as a cover to help the Nazis create an army of "super soldiers."
-The bullet that killed Dr. Erskine was meant for Steve Rogers.
+In the Universe X: Cap one-shot comic, he sacrifices himself to save the reborn Mar-Vell.
+Captain America later returns in an angel-like form with blue skin.

 Elseworlds

 Captain America and his sidekick Bucky appear in Batman and Captain America, a 1996 title that is part of the DC Comics Elseworlds series.
 The story is set in an alternative World War II, with Captain America and Bucky meeting Batman and Robin in the course of a mission and working together as a result.
 The two heroes' principal archvillains, the Red Skull and the Joker, also work together to steal an American atomic bomb.
 When the Joker realizes that the Skull is actually a Nazi, he double-crosses him and causes the atomic bomb to be detonated prematurely, apparently killing the two villains.
-In an epilogue set approximately 20 years later, Dick Grayson, who is now the new Batman, with retired Bruce Wayne's son Bruce Wayne Jr. as Robin, discovers Captain America frozen in an iceberg.
-When thawed out by Batman and Robin, Captain America, though aggrieved by the death of Bucky in their final adventure (the same as in the main Marvel storyline), decides to again fight in the name of justice.
+In an epilogue set approximately 20 years later, Dick Grayson, who is now the new Batman, with retired Bruce Wayne's son Bruce Wayne Jr. as Robin, recover Captain America, who had been frozen in an iceberg.